 Grated truffles, from which truffle oil is made (MaxPixel)

 In 1910 in Oloron-Sainte-Marie, Calixte and Anastasie Lartigue founded one of the Basque region's first workshops producing fabrics for espadrilles (traditional Basque shoes) and berets.
 Ever since, four generations have continued the weaving tradition with creativity and passion.
 Philippe Lartigue, a designer and weaver, created the “1910 Lartigue” brand in tribute to the family’s first weaving workshop.

 They give guided tours of the factory, allowing visitors to discover the Basque linen weaving tradition, its secrets and its fascinating history, while observing the creators at work.
-Any item from the 1910 Lartigue collection would be a magnificent souvenir or gift from the French Basque Country.
+Any item from the 1910 Lartigue collection would be a magnificent souvenir or gift to take away from your tour of the Basque Country.

 In the factory's shop, you'll find items made from cotton, linen, and deckchair fabrics, designed with traditional Basque or Bayadère stripes.
 These include cushion covers and curtains, tea towels and aprons, tablecloths and accessories.
 Check the shop and factory opening hours on Lartigue's website.

 Many of our travelers enjoy visiting Monet’s Garden in Giverny, Normandy as part of their tour of France.
 What better gift than a reproduction of one of Monet’s masterpieces?
 After visiting Monet’s house and strolling around his stunning garden, check out the gift shop.
 You may also like to visit another local art gallery, of which there are a few in town.

 Painting of Monet's Garden in Giverny (CC0)

 A bottle of the finest Minervois Wine (Carcassonne, Languedoc)